Janhvigupta29/Web-Scraper-for-books/README.md

-📚 Books to Scrape — Web Scraping Project
+📚 Web Scraper for books Project

 📖 Overview

 This project demonstrates a Python-based web scraper that extracts book titles from the Books to Scrape website using requests and BeautifulSoup.